 Do not fasten off yarn at the end of your project.

 Join in the white yarn, turn your work and crochet sc’s evenly across the entire last row.
-At the end of the row work 3 sc’s into the last st to make a corner, continue sc down the entire side of the blanket evenly into the side of each row.
+At the end of the row work three sc’s into the last st to make a corner, continue sc down the whole side of the blanket evenly into the side of each row.

-At every corner do 3 sc’s and continue this pattern along the entire outside of the blanket.
-You can do 2 rounds of a single crochet border or just one.
-Either way would look nice!
+At every corner do three sc’s and continue this pattern along the entire outside of the blanket.
+You can do two rounds of a single crochet border or just one.
+Either way would look lovely!

-After you are done with the border use a yarn needle to weave in all the ends of the blanket.
+After the border, there is only one thing left to do.
+Use a yarn needle to weave in all the ends of the blanket.

 Blocking your Blanket

 The chevron stitch does tend to take on a wave-like appearance so I’d recommend blocking your finished blanket.
 You can use the blocking techniques I talked about in my post “how to block crochet” to help you with this part.

 You are done with your chevron blanket for Baby!

 See how easy it was?
 I love how this chevron stitch worked up with the higher peaks, which is what I was hoping to achieve.
 I designed something similar to my “Neutral Chevron Blanket,” which is also a chevron but with smaller peaks!
 If you love chevron patterns, I’d suggest checking that blanket out too.